Rekha2016/RekhaSFTest/readme.md.txt

 CreateListVal : This test tries to add a duplicate list and verifies if a validation message comes up.
-RenAdd        : This test renames the list as 'updated' AddPrspct     : This adds a new prospect and links it to the newly created list SendEmail     :	This creates and saves an email
+RenAdd        : This test renames the list as 'updated' AddPrspct     : This adds a new prospect and links it to the newly created list SendEmail     :	This creates and saves an email and logs out the user.